Arsenal's season in doubt as entire squad is quarantined after Arteta's coronavirus diagnosis | Goal.com

 The coaching staff are now also in self-isolation, as are members of the communications team, as well as various other club personnel based at the training ground and some staff at the club’s Hale End academy.

-It is believed up to 100 people will have to self-isolate, with the training centres at London Colney and Hale End having both now been closed while they undergo deep cleans.
+Goal has been told that well over 100 people have now been told to self-isolate, with the training centres at London Colney and Hale End having both now been closed while they undergo deep cleans.

 Three academy matches have already been postponed, including the Under-23s clash with Tottenham which was due to be played on Friday night.